 Staph and MRSA are a common part of today’s environment for both us and our pets.
 Because we are so close to our pets, bacteria like MRSA have an easy way to pass between our pets and us.
 Today I want to share a bit about natural ways of treating MRSA in dogs, cats and other pets as well as effective ways to protect against infections spreading back and forth.

 There are warning signs and risk factors that may signal a possible MRSA infection in your companion animal.
 Common signs of MRSA in pets include infections of wounds caused by trauma or operations, infections from catheters or orthopedic implants or other skin infections that just don’t get better.
-Pets have a higher risk of MRSA if they have been infected before or if their owner is infected.
-The risk is also higher if the pet or the owner is a MRSA carrier.
-A visit to a vet clinic experiencing an outbreak of MRSA also increases the risk.
+Pets have a higher risk of catching MRSA if:

-An important note is that MRSA (caused by the bacteria Staph aureus) is more commonly associated with people than originating from pets.
-And, pets can carry MRSA bacteria without becoming infected.
+MRSA and Staph aureus are more commonly associated with people than originating from pets.
+Pets can also carry MRSA bacteria without becoming infected.

 MRSA diagnosis in pets

 MRSA cannot be identified by symptoms alone.
 A MRSA test is needed to confirm what’s causing the infection.
 Another test, called a antimicrobial susceptibility test, can help your vet choose the best antibiotic for the infection, if antibiotics are needed.
 Fortunately, most MRSA infections in pets are not severe and tend to be limited to skin infections.
 Mild and moderate infections often respond well without antibiotics by using good wound management and diligent hygiene and prevention techniques.
 And, there are alternative remedies that work very well for animals.

 Treating pets with MRSA